The Inward Investment and International Taxation Review: Mexico

 In the continued effort to include BEPS legislation in the Mexican tax system, new self-disclosure rules were implemented as part of the 2020 tax reforms applicable to taxpayers or their tax advisers.

 Under this new rule, taxpayers or their tax advisers are obligated to report what has been defined as a 'reportable scheme' when it may yield a tax benefit.
 For this purpose, 14 different scenarios have been identified by the legislation in which reporting would be necessary, including a wide array of operations.
-The obligation to report would apply to transactions that may have been implemented after 1 January 2020, with the deadline for the first submission of information being due in February 2021.

 Year in review